 The Resource Identification Initiative is underway and shows no sign of stopping.
 We invite publishers, editors, authors, biocurators, librarians, resource provides, and vendors to participate.

 The Resource Identification Initiative (#RII) is designed to help researchers sufficiently cite the key resources used to produce the scientific findings reported in the biomedical literature.
 A diverse group of collaborators are leading the project, including the Neuroscience Information Framework and the Oregon Health & Science University Library, with the support of the National Institutes of Health and the International Neuroinformatics Coordinating Facility.

 The Resource Identification Initiative aims to enable resource transparency within the biomedical literature through promoting the use of unique Research Resource Identifiers (RRIDs).
 In addition to being unique, RRID’s meet three key criteria, they are:

-The first step in this project is to test the feasibility of the system for a limited set of resources: antibodies, model organisms (mice, zebrafish, flies) and tools (i.e. software and databases) in the biomedical literature.
-Authors publishing in participating journals will be asked to provide RRID's for their resources.
+The first step in this project was to test the feasibility of the system for a limited set of resources: antibodies, model organisms (mice, zebrafish, flies) and tools (i.e. software and databases) in the biomedical literature.
+Authors publishing in participating journals were asked to provide RRID's for their resources.
 RRID's will be drawn from:

 To make it easy for authors to find the appropriate RRID's and to format their citations, we have created the Resource Identification Portal, where authors can search across all of sources from a single location.

 In addition to facilitating reproducibility and reuse, the inclusion of RRID citations in the literature allows resource providers, funders and others to better track usage and impact.
-Ultimately, we believe that the outcome of this pilot will show:
+Ultimately, we believe that the outcome of the pilot phase showed: